h3r/jira-issue-templated/README.md

 ## Changes:
 * Added template path in settings.
 Upon clicking "+" in table, will use this template contents, works great with Templater
 * Added target folder for new notes, this way you can organize better your notes :)

+## Installation:
+* Download manually from the releases
+* Move to / replace contents from `<your vault folder>/.obsidian/plugins/obsidian-jira-issue` with the contents of the zip file
+* Enable plugin as normal
+* Set template and path in plugin settings